home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Block network access for clients

 Allow control of network access to clients configured in the `configuration.yaml` file by adding a list of the MAC addresses.
-Items in this list will have a Home Assistant switch created, using the Unifi Device name, allowing for blocking and unblocking.
+Items in this list will have a Home Assistant switch created, using the UniFi Device name, allowing for blocking and unblocking.

 ### Control clients powered by POE

 Entities appear automatically for each connected POE client.
 If no POE client device is in operation, no entity will be visible.
-Note: Unifi infrastructure devices such as access points and other switches are not (yet) supported, even if they are powered over ethernet themselves.
+Note: UniFi infrastructure devices such as access points and other switches are not (yet) supported, even if they are powered over ethernet themselves.

 Note that POE control actually configures the network port of the switch which the client is connected to.